alibaba/f2e-spec/docs/engineering/http-json-api.md

 HTTP JSON API is a RESTful API specification based on HTTP protocol and JSON format.
 This specification is based on Alibaba's practical experience.

+## API Endpoints

+- Use exclusive sub domain or sub path for API endpoints. e.g. `api.example.com/users` or `example.com/api/users`.
+- No need to use `.json` as suffix.

 ## Common API

 ### Common API Request Format